LBJ Express Project Overview

 What is the scope of the North Tarrant Express/I-35W project?

 This 10.2-mile project has already rebuilt the I-35W corridor in Fort Worth from downtown/I-30 to US 287 in Northeast Tarrant County.
-Construction will continue on the 6.7-mile, 35W Segment 3C, from US 287 to Eagle Parkway.
-Improvements to be made as part of this project include rebuilding the general purpose/main lanes, improving/expanding the frontage lanes, and adding four tolled managed lanes.
+The last segment a 6.7-mile, 35W Segment 3C, from US 287 to Eagle Parkway was completed in 2024.
+Improvements made as part of this project include rebuilding the general purpose/main lanes, improving/expanding the frontage lanes, and adding four tolled managed lanes.

 What are the goals of the NTE 35W project?